|

 tablethree slices of bread, a piece of cheese, an apple,

-a pile of nuts, and some very sticky honey cake.
-The boy took
+a pile of nuts, and some very sticky honey cake; the boy took

 one last bite from the cake before he abandoned it.